stjude/fuzzion2/README.md

 ## Usage

 ```
-Usage: fuzzion2 OPTION ... [ubam_filename ...] > hits
+Usage: fuzzion2 OPTION ... [filename ...] > hits

 These options are required:
   -pattern=filename   name of pattern input file
   -rank=filename      name of binary  input file containing the k-mer rank table

-The following are optional:
+Specify -fastq1 and -fastq2, or -ifastq or -ubam, or list filenames on command line
   -fastq1=filename    name of FASTQ Read 1 input file
   -fastq2=filename    name of FASTQ Read 2 input file
   -ifastq=filename    name of interleaved FASTQ input file (may be /dev/stdin)
+  -ubam=filename      name of unaligned Bam input file

 The following are optional:
    N is a numeric value, e.g., -threads=4